MingyuYang-Yale/BENG469/FA25/Lab0-Basic of HPC and OOD/README.md

 ----
 ## Setting up an account

-You should have received an email from Yale Center for Research Computing:
+You should have received an email from Yale Center for Research Computing（YCRC）:
 <p><img width="800" src="https://github.com/MingyuYang-Yale/BENG469/blob/main/SP21/mail-from-ycrc-bouchet-2025-2.png" alt="foo bar" title="train &amp; tracks" /></p>

 ### Log in to the HPC